nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **API** : [`Storage.java`](https://github.com/AY2223S1-CS2103T-T11-3/tp/tree/master/src/main/java/jarvis/storage/Storage.java)

 <img src="images/StorageClassDiagram.png" width="550" />

 The above diagram only shows the UserPrefs and StudentBook Storage in full.
-TaskBook Storage is done similarly to StudentBook Storage.
+TaskBook Storage is designed similarly to StudentBook Storage.
 The only difference is the name of the classes (`JsonTaskBookStorage` instead of `JsonStudentBookStorage`, `JsonAdaptedTask` instead of `JsonAdaptedStudent` etc.)

 <img src="images/LessonStorageClassDiagram.png" width="550" />